strainer/Fdrandom.js/antisort.md

 rather fiddly to design and implement.

 Charts of the antisort functions typical distribution are included at the bottom of the [test charts page](http://strainer.github.io/Fdrandom.js/), where the results 1 and 2-away separation and lack of other basic patterning is confirmed.

-Apologies and to anyone wishing to port these functions.
-They grew disgracefully organic but are tested and quick and I cant bear to untangle them for a bit.

 Public Domain Project - Andrew Strain 2016